WrenSecurity/wrensec-deploy-tool/README.md

     deploys the artifact signature (not the JAR itself) to a provider.

   - `delete-all-releases`
     Deletes all versions of the current package from a remote provider.

 `PROVIDER` can be either of the following:
   - `jfrog`
   - `bintray`

-In addition, a `.wren-deploy.rc` file must exist in the current working directory in order for it to be deployable.
-At a minimum this file must export the variables `BINTRAY_PACKAGE`, `JFROG_PACKAGE`, and `MAVEN_PACKAGE`, but it can also define the function `package_accept_release_tag()` in order to control which release tags are processed.
-If the function is not defined, by default all release tags are processed.
+In addition, a `.wren-deploy.rc` file must exist in the current working directory in order for the package in the current directory to be deployable.
+At a minimum, the file must export the variables `BINTRAY_PACKAGE`, `JFROG_PACKAGE`, and `MAVEN_PACKAGE`.
+It can optionally export `MVN_COMPILE_ARGS` to modify the command line passed to Maven during compilation.
+Finally, it can also define the function `package_accept_release_tag()` in order to control which release tags are processed; if the function is not defined, all releases are processed, by default.